Untapped (Human) Resources

 • Much as we don’t like to accept negative or emotionally-charged information, there are so many trends and so much useful data in exit surveys.

-• Attitudes are data, in themselves: we can compare them to their initial attitudes and communications when they were first hired.
+• Attitudes are data, in themselves: we can compare them to employees’ initial attitudes and communications when they were first hired.
 If there is a major shift or differential between the two, something serious happened and more research is warranted.

 All it takes is the willingness to invest in this data.
 The fact that so few companies have developed practical, data-producing, action-leading structures around these resources begs the question: do we really value what our employees say?

 The people who make your business afloat are a powerful resource.
-This is why I center all of my research on your people.